wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/3-exercise-use-task-modules-tabs.md

 };
 ```

-Implement the user interface of the task module by adding the following code to the `render()` method:
+Implement the user interface of the task module by adding the following code to the `return()` statement:

 ```tsx
 <Provider theme={theme}>